ChahedOns/MeteoApp/README.txt

   #Get forcast weather of a specific city : http://127.0.0.1:5000/forcast ( method=POST) entry data -> form 1input : city (string

 *********************** Notification ********************************
+#To use this API you should be logged in :
+  #Receive alerts regarding weather conditions for cities that are of interest to the user: http://127.0.0.1:5000/notifications ( method=GET)